Hardy Street Baptist Church History

 In October 1957, Rev. Paul H. Cranford became pastor and remained until September, 1959.
 It was during this time that construction began for completion of the church plant including the worship center, chapel, office, media center, and other facilities.
 The first full-time minister of music was L. V. Martin, who was with the church from June 1955 to April, 1958.
 Choirs for members of all ages were organized.
 The church building was completed in May, 1960, and Dr. V. L. Stanfield served as interim pastor.

 Since the organization of Fifth Avenue Baptist Church, a number of young men of the church have become ministers.
 Others, both men and women, have served in full-time Christian service at home and abroad.
-Martha Taylor has been serving in Mongolia under the Southern Baptist Convention International Mission Board for 15 years.
+One of our very own (M.T.) has been faithfully serving in an East Asian country since 1992 with the Southern Baptist Convention's International Mission Board.
 Ralph and Cora Joyce Davis served in West Africa, in the countries of Nigeria, Ghana, and Togo, for 35 years.
 They are retired and are currently members of the new Hardy Street Baptist Church.
 Dr. Steve Smith, Senior Pastor, First Baptist Church of Waynesboro, MS, served with his wife in the country of Argentina for a number of years as a Sports Evangelist.
 Dr. James M. Stewart, Senior Pastor, First Baptist Church of Gulfport, MS, formerly Senior Pastor of FBC Olive Branch, MS, and the first Pastor of the East Campus of Temple Baptist Church, has come out of the ranks of the membership of Temple Baptist Church.

 Mary Crawford was the first full-time minister of education serving from 1958 to 1960.
 At the same time, her husband George Crawford was the minister of music.